replicate/cog/docs/http.md

 created without a provided `id` or synchronously, without the `Prefer: respond-async` header.

+If no prediction exists with the provided `id`, then the server responds with status `404 Not Found`.
+Otherwise, the server responds with `200 OK`.

 When a prediction is canceled,
 Cog raises `CancelationException` in the model's `predict` function.